 Serve with any salad, or as a dip for crudité.
 It holds up well to hearty lettuces like romaine and grilled vegetables or chicken.

-*If you are looking for hostess gifts for the upcoming holidays, be sure to check out our greeting and note cards on our Etsy site!
-Through the month of October we are donating a portion of our proceeds to help those in Puerto Rico.
+*If you are looking for hostess gifts for the upcoming holidays, be sure to check out our greeting and note cards and our prints on our Etsy site!

 This easy dip or condiment enhances most dishes with which its paired.
 It cuts through the richness of lamb and adds a creamy dimension to falafel.
 It also makes a great dip with veggies and pita.
 Serve it as a side for any grilled meat you are throwing on the fire this summer.
 The littlest chef can easily help mix and let the other kids get in on the grating.
 If you have any left, thin with a bit of water and instantly you have a tasty dressing for your next dinner.

 zest of 1 lemon

 Serve with falafel, lamb or lamb meatballs or just as a dip with pita.

 The affinity for this dip rests primarily in its luscious color!
 Who can resist that shade of fuchsia as we certainly eat with our eyes!
 Beets are a true superfood and a wonderful way to add sweetness to any dish, that aforementioned color, and a ton of vitamin c, fiber, potassium and manganese.
 Using them in hummus gives a nice twist to a mediterranean classic.

 1 can garbanzo beans, rinsed

 2 garlic cloves